shaunsmith/functionslab/5-Troubleshooting.md

 ## Verbose Mode

-When you run commands like `fn build` or `fn deploy` you typically see "progress dots" (i.e., `...`) that let's you know some action is taking place.
+When you run commands like `fn build` or `fn deploy` you typically see "progress dots" (i.e., `...`) that let you know some action is taking place.
 Let's build our function and observe the output.

 ![user input](images/userinput.png)
 >```sh